 Who we are and how to contact us

-To contact your Data Protection Officer, to find out more about how we process your personal data or exercise any of your rights (see below), get in touch.
+To contact your Data Protection Officer, find out more about how we process your personal data or exercise any of your rights (see below), please get in touch.

-We’ll collect your personal information in the following ways:
+We’ll collect your personal data in the following ways:

-- Direct - we’ll collect the personal information you’ve entered when you’ve got in touch or applied for a job role directly through our website or applied for one of our products
+- Direct - we’ll collect the personal data you entered when you got in touch (this could be via our website, social media, or at an event), when you applied for a job role directly through our website, or enquired about one of our products.

-What kinds of personal information we collect and process
+The kinds of personal data we collect and process

 We’ll collect some or all of the following information about you:

-- Personal information - your name and date of birth
+- Personal data - your name and date of birth

 - Contact and residential information - your address, address history, telephone numbers, email address